Learn-Build/learn-build/README.md

 who simply can't afford the price tag of a college degree?**

 ### The problem
 Take Sally for example.
-Sally wants to start learning about Web Development, so she googles "intro to web dev."
+Sally wants to start learning about web development, so she googles "intro to web dev."
 What she gets back is pages and pages of resources to look at, but now she has no idea where to start.
 If she wants guidance on where to begin, she might consult random users on reddit or an obscure forum, but for the